 - Flip the drumsticks.
 If using a sauce, brush the sauce onto the chicken now.

-- Cook for an additional 5 minutes, or until the chicken reaches an internal temperature of 165ºF.
+- Cook for an additional 5 minutes, or until the chicken reaches an internal temp of 165ºF on an instant read thermometer.
 Let rest before serving.